machine learning +

 Graph with RetryPolicy compiled

-LangGraph retries flaky_api_node up to 5 times.
-It waits 1 second before the first retry, then 2 seconds, then 4, and so on.
-Your node function stays clean — it just raises exceptions when things go wrong.
+LangGraph will retry flaky_api_node up to five times.
+It waits 1 second before the first retry, then 2, then 4, and so on.
+Your node stays clean — it just raises when things go wrong, and the framework handles the rest.

-The retry_on parameter deserves special attention.
-By default, LangGraph retries most exceptions.
-For HTTP errors (from requests or httpx), it only retries 5xx status codes.
-You can customize this with a callable.
+The retry_on setting is worth a closer look.
+By default, LangGraph retries most errors.
+For HTTP errors (from requests or httpx), it only retries on 5xx codes.
+You can swap in your own filter function.

 def should_retry_error(error: Exception) -> bool: